Aquis Stock Exchange: Withdrawal Of Trading

 Aquis Stock Exchange

-The following securities will be withdrawn from trading on the Aquis Stock Exchange Growth Market with effect from 08.00 today, 5 May 2025, following 6 months' suspension:
+The following securities will be withdrawn from trading on the Aquis Stock Exchange Growth Market with effect from 08.00 today, 7 May 2025:

 Aquis Stock Exchange: withdrawal of trading